New Mexico

 - Biometric data (fingerprints, voice prints, iris or retina patterns, facial characteristics, or hand geometry used to authenticate identity)

-The definition specifically excludes information lawfully obtained from publicly available sources or from federal, state, or local government records that are lawfully made available to the general public.
+The definition excludes information lawfully obtained from publicly available sources or from federal, state, or local government records that are lawfully made available to the general public.

 Biometric Data Protections